 When you’re setting up a new house, you might be tempted to spend all your time indoors, and get the old homestead just right.
 But going out and about is just as important to get your relationship with your new neighbors off on the right foot.

 Take a walk around the neighborhood to get a feel for the community and the people who live there.
 Even in the age of social distancing, a wave and a friendly greeting can help you feel right at home.

 If you want to take things to the next level, consider leaving a basket of baked goods or cookies, with a note of introduction and your email address or cell phone number on your nearest neighbors’ front porches.
 Such small neighborly acts of kindness will help you get acquainted.
-Above all, this will help you build the sense of community that’s so crucial to transitioning into a new home, and is precious during the COVID-19 pandemic.
+Above all, this will help you build the sense of community that’s so crucial to transitioning into a new home.

 Another terrific way to get to know your community is to get involved with your neighborhood Homeowners’ Association (HOA).
 Many modern HOAs have online community forums that allow you to get to know your community, and help them get to know you.
 Because of social distancing requirements, your HOA may be holding its regular meetings online, which is another ideal opportunity to learn about your neighborhood and establish your role within it.